hanng00/PKM-comp-neuro/Research Papers/Research Papers - Critical Brain Hypothesis/_Inferring collective dynamical states from widely unobserved systems.md

 Link: https://www.nature.com/articles/s41467-018-04725-4

 ---
+### Takeaway
+**Proposes *susceptibility* as new method for classifying criticality in dynamicak systems **

 ### Background
 The cortex is churning with activity, each cortical region getting inputs from multiple other regions.
-Neuronal avalnches of all sizes flow into on another making it difficult to differentiate them.
+Neuronal avalanches of all sizes flow into on another making it difficult to differentiate them.

 ### Aim and scope
 The conventional method for estimating criticality was to fit neuronal activity data to a power-law distribution.
 This paper instead characterized the quasicriticality in terms of *susceptibility* - a function describing how sensitive a given system is to an incoming stimulus.